Easy Bible History Quiz with Answers.

 The answers are below the question; do your best not to peek first.

-Easy Quiz and answers about Bible history with additional facts.
+Easy quiz and answers about Bible history with additional facts.

 Easy Bible Quiz